Hunting With Golden Eagles Mongolia

 Image: EL guest Tammy McCorkle

-Experiencing the way of life of Mongolia’s Kazakh eagle hunters and how they hunt has become a major focus of the tourism industry in Mongolia – especially for those looking for an authentic experience.
-However, over the years, tourism to western Mongolia has increased and so has the impact that tourism has on the land, the culture, and the way of life.
+Experiencing the way of life of Mongolia’s Kazakh eagle hunters and their hunting practices has become a major focus of the tourism industry in Mongolia, especially for those seeking an authentic experience.
+However, as tourism to western Mongolia has increased, so too has its impact on the land, culture, and way of life.

-The skill and knowledge required for capturing, training, and hunting with an eagle are seen as a long-standing cultural tradition unique to Kazakh people – a tradition that gets passed down through the generations to help the community, the Kazakh people, and for the sense of identity it gives.
+The skill and knowledge required for capturing, training, and hunting with an eagle are long-standing cultural traditions unique to the Kazakh people.
+These traditions are passed down through generations, helping to sustain the community, preserve Kazakh heritage, and provide a sense of identity.

-But as tourism to the area has increased, so the relationship between some of the hunters and their eagles has also changed threatening the eagles and the traditions themselves.
+However, as tourism has grown, the relationship between some hunters and their eagles has also changed, posing a threat to both the eagles and the traditions themselves.
 What are the ethics of the relationship between tourism and hunting with eagles in Mongolia?
-Read more here – https://www.eternal-landscapes.co.uk/hunting-using-eagles-mongolia-the-ethics/.

-The Kazakh eagle hunters that we work in long-term community partnership with have all learnt the skill through their fathers or other male relatives.
-However, with the increase in international visitors to the area, there is concern that the festivals are starting to encourage profit-seeking participants – called ‘showman’ hunters by a local festival organiser – threatening both the conservation of the wild eagle population and the commodification of cultural traditions.
-That’s why the largest festival organiser is working with the Wildlife Science and Conservation Centre of Mongolia on a programme looking at how to manage the increase in visitors responsibly and how to put in a community-managed system of accountability at the same time as protecting the conservation and sustainability of the wild eagle population and protecting the cultural identity of Mongolia’s Kazak eagle hunters.
+The Mongol Kazakh eagle hunters we work with in long-term community partnerships have all learned their skills from their fathers or other male relatives.
+However, with the rise in international visitors, there is growing concern that the festivals are attracting profit-seeking participants—referred to as ‘showman’ hunters by a local festival organiser.
+This trend threatens both the conservation of the wild eagle population and the commodification of cultural traditions.
+To address these issues, the largest festival organiser is collaborating with the Wildlife Science and Conservation Centre of Mongolia on a programme designed to responsibly manage the increase in visitors.
+This initiative aims to establish a community-managed system of accountability, ensuring the conservation and sustainability of the wild eagle population while preserving the cultural identity of Mongolia’s Kazakh eagle hunters.

 Golden Eagle Mongolia